What Is SMB Marketing? 10 Effective Tactics to Skyrocket Your SMB Marketing

 When you use email marketing as part of your SMB marketing strategy, you have numerous opportunities to get your audience to interact with your company, check out products, and make purchases.

-As a final note, try to automate email campaigns that you can.
+As a final note, try to automate email campaigns when possible.
 Even with personalized emails, you can still automate your emails, which saves you time, effort, and money.

 You can use automation software, like MarketingCloudFX, to help you manage your email marketing campaign.
 Tools like MarketingCloudFX help you create, send, and monitor your email marketing campaigns.